carbon-design-system/carbon/docs/style.md

 target or support as a design system.

-Guidelines or practices outlined in this document are meant to help us as a group build stable and reliable sofware.
+Guidelines or practices outlined in this document are meant to help us as a group build stable and reliable software.
 What this means to the developer may change depending on the environment in which one writes code.

 At the end of the day, we as a group hold the following values about writing